Measuring Principles

 III Review of EPG measuring systems

-10. EPG systems
+11. EPG systems

-10.1 AC EPG systems
+11.1 AC EPG systems

-The first EPG system was an AC device, called the ´feeding monitor´.
-This system introduced by McLean and Kinsey (1964) used an alternating current (60Hz AC) voltage supply (Fig.11A; Vs).
-This supply voltage serves as a ‘carrier wave’, the (peak-peak) voltage was amplitude modulated (AM) by the plant-insect resistance (Rbe) fluctuations, similar to AM radio in which audible frequencies modulate the high frequency carrier wave amplitude.
-Also similar to AM technology, the signal was processed into a demodulated output signal reflecting the resistance fluctuations of the plant-insect.
-The emf-components as such do not change the carrier wave amplitude.
-Only the amplitude modulated high frequency carrier wave signals will pass the capacitor (Fig.11A, Ci) between and reach the head stage amplifier.
-Consequently, the AC system is only sensitive to AM resistance fluctuations of the carrier wave and not to low frequency Vemf and ΔRbe modulated V level signal components.
-The AC system therefore, can be considered as a pure 'R EPG system'.
-Subsequent signal processing (discussed in 10.3) does not change this property.
-Several other AC systems have been constructed later with different Ri values and carrier wave frequencies (Brown & Holbrook,1976; Kawabe et al.,1981), more recently in combination with a DC EPG system design (Backus & Bennett, 1992; 2009; see 10.3).
+The first EPG system was an AC device, called the ´feeding monitor´ was introduced by McLean and Kinsey (1964).
+It used an alternating current (60Hz AC) voltage supply (Fig.11A; Vs).
+The AC voltage supply serves as a ‘carrier wave’, the peak-peak amplitude is modulated (AM) by the plant-insect resistance (Rbe) fluctuations, similar to AM radio technology, in which relatively low audio frequencies modulate the high frequency carrier wave amplitude.
+Also similar to AM technology, this signal was processed into a demodulated output signal reflects the upper envelop representing the resistance fluctuations of the plant-insect.
+The emf-components as such do not include a resistance fluctuation and do not change the carrier wave amplitude.
+Also, no low frequency emf components and no voltage level will pass the capacitor (Fig.11A, Ci).
+Consequently, the AC system is only sensitive to resistance fluctuations in the primary circuit (Fig.1).
+The AC system therefore, can be considered as a ‘pure R EPG system'.
+Several other AC systems have been constructed later with different Ri values and higher, more suitable, carrier wave frequencies (Brown & Holbrook,1976; Kawabe et al.,19810.
+In the more recent mixed AC-DC systems higher frequencies of the carrier wave were used as well (Backus & Bennett, 1992; 2009; see 10.3).

 Fig. 11.
 The primary EPG circuit of two systems.
 A) The AC system with an adjustable AC (originally 60 Hz) voltage supply (Vs).
 This system is sensitive to R-components only.
 B) The DC system with a adjustable DC voltage supply (Vs).
-This system is sensitive to emf- and R-components (Chapter 7).
+This system is sensitive to emf- and R-components (Chapter 8).

-10.2 DC EPG systems
+11.2 DC EPG systems

-10.2.1 Standard DC EPG system
+11.2.1 Standard DC EPG system

-10.2.2 Pure emf DC EPG system
+11.2.2 Pure emf DC EPG system

-10.2.3 Differential DC EPG system
+11.2.3 Differential DC EPG system

 The head stage amplifier (Amp) in DC and AC systems has mostly been used in a ´single ended´ configuration in which only one of the two amplifier (OpAmp) terminals is used (Fig.1, and 11).
 When using both amplifier terminals Ri can be connected between these and the head stage amplifier will measure the voltage (difference) across Ri and this is called a differential configuration (Fig. 12; now standard in recent model Giga-8dd).
 There is altering in the Ohm’s law relationships of the primary circuit.
 In all both configurations, single and differential, the signal voltage Vi (Fig.11 and 12) is measured across Ri but in single ended mode Ri is connected to ground whereas in differential mode the plant is connected to ground (Fig. 12).
-This configuration has the advantage of that the voltage supply Vs is now via Ri connected to the insect and the adjustment is now on the insect side (Fig.12) instead of on the plant side (Fig.11).
+This configuration has the advantage of that the voltage supply Vs is now via Ri connected to the insect and the adjustment is now on the insect side (Fig.12) instead of on the plant side Fig,12 Differential circuit configuration (Fig.11).
 Using a device with 8 channels (for recording up to 8 insects concurrently) all plant and the Faraday cage are connected to ground Vs adjustment of each channel is done per insect, not per plant.
-Electrical isolation between plants Fig. 12.
-Differential circuit configuration and between plants and Faraday cage (thus short circuiting signal of individual insects) is no longer a problem.
+Electrical isolation between plants and between plants and Faraday cage (thus short circuiting signal of individual insects) is no longer a problem.
 Also, this allows recording from more than one insect on a the same (single) plant, and EPG recording in the field.

-10.3 AC-DC EPG systems
+11.3 AC-DC EPG systems

 Several combinations of AC and DC systems have been developed and used in order to study how emf- and R-components in waveforms are related to each other.